JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

 -----

 *   Establish how the game is going to look and feel.
 Establish the story, the gameplay, the art direction, the intended target audience, and accessibility.
+(See :ref:`Game Design`)
 *   Get all team members on the same page about the look and feel of the game.
 *   Determine the product timeline.
 Assign owners to tasks that must be completed.
 *   For more technical goals see :ref:`Pre Production Technical Pipeline`